Home Directory Storage Quota

 du -shc .[^.]* ~/*

 This command will output the size of each file, directory, and hidden directory in your /home/<username> space, with the total of your /home directory being the last line of the output.
-After identifying the large files and directories, you can move them to the appropriate location (e.g., /work for research) or back up and delete them if they are no longer required.
+After identifying the large files and directories, you can move them to the appropriate location (e.g., /projects for research) or back up and delete them if they are no longer required.
 An example output would look like:

 [<username>@<host> directory]$ du -shc .[^.]* ~/*